Skip to content

 With Precisa’s AI-powered bank statement analysis and real-time monitoring, you can uncover hidden risks, strengthen compliance, and make faster, safer lending decisions.
 We’ve built our bank-statement analysis tool to help you spot such anomalies instantly.
 Trusted by 1000+ financial institutions across 25+ countries, our platform analyses 1200+ bank formats from 850+ banks.

-Book your free demo today and explore how Precisa helps lenders stay ahead of money-laundering and RTGS fraud attempts.
+Contact us today and explore how Precisa helps lenders stay ahead of money-laundering and RTGS fraud attempts.

 • Bank Statement Analysis